Some canonical metrics {\em via} Aubin's local deformations: A detailed proof of Aubin's result

 holds for some $i'\neq j'\neq k'$, it is sufficient to choose $\lambda_2\in [1,2]$ such that $\lambda_2^2\neq\lambda_1^2$ to get the same contradiction.
 Note that we can repeat the procedure for every equation of the system above.

-Therefore, eventually choosing $\lambda$ in \eqref{phiweyl} out of a finite set $\{\lambda_1,...,\lambda_k\}$, we can conclude that the system holds if and only if $W_{ijij}=W_{ijik}=0$ at $p$: however, by the argument of Case 2, this leads to a contradiction. \end{case} Hence, not all the components of the Weyl tensor $\weyl_{\tilde{g}}$ vanish at $p$ and this ends the proof. \end{proof} \begin{rem} If $\abs{\weyl_{\tilde{g}}}_{\tilde{g}}>0$ for every point of $M$, then, operating the conformal change
+Therefore, possibly choosing $\lambda$ in \eqref{phiweyl} out of a finite set $\{\lambda_1,...,\lambda_k\}$, we can conclude that the system holds if and only if $W_{ijij}=W_{ijik}=0$ at $p$: however, by the argument of Case 2, this leads to a contradiction. \end{case}